heathermhargreaves/Day-16-mini-project-routing/README.md

 Notice we have a side menu and then we have our ng-view that will change depending on our router (which we will specify in our next step.

 ###Step 5: Routing
-*Now that are ```<ng-view>``` is set up, let's head over to app.js and actually prepare our router.
+*Now that our ```<ng-view>``` is set up, let's head over to app.js and actually prepare our router.
 * You have the code below, but I want you to really try to not look at it until you've completed all of these next steps.
 I promise it's really not too tricky, just try your best and ask for  help if you get stuck.
-1) add a config property onto your app variable that takes in a anonymous function as it's only argument.
+* 1) add a config property onto your app variable that takes in a anonymous function as it's only argument.
-2) inject ```$routeProvider``` into that anonymous function you just build
+* 2) inject ```$routeProvider``` into that anonymous function you just build
-3) Now we're going to set up our routes.
+* 3) Now we're going to set up our routes.
 Here is the criteria.
      - When the user is at the index page ('/'), use ```homeTmpl.html``` as the templateUrl and use ```homeCtrl``` as the controller.
      - When the user is at the settings page ('/settings'), use ```settingsTmpl.html``` as the templateUrl and use ```settingsCtrl``` as the controller.
   - When the user is at the products page ('/products/:id'), use ```productTmpl.html``` as the templateUrl and use ```productsCtrl``` as the controller.
 Notive that products has a ```/:id``` at the end of it.
 This is because we're going to tell our app which product the user is looking at based on which link they clicked.
 For example, if the user clicks on <a href="/products/shoes"/> Then in our controller ```$routeParams.id``` (id correlating with the /:id from earlier)is going to be 'shoes'.
 This is a little bit tricky, ask for help if you need it.
   - If the user isn't at any of those URLs, redirect them to the index.
 * Here's what app.js should look like when you're done.
 ```javascript
 var app = angular.module('routingApp', ['ngRoute']);